hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

 The local volume /Users/oliveregger/apps/ will be mapped inside the container and Matchbox will serve the content if is requested via http://localhost:8080/matchboxv3/apps/ (allows you to add own html apps).

+The last parameter is to set development environment, which allows you to create/update conformance resources (e.g. transfrom StructureMaps).
+If not provided, you need to provide the conformance resources by an FHIR Implementation Guide.

 We recommend to put at least 2.5 GB of RAM for the container instance, depending on how many ig's yoiu plan to install and want to use.

 ## Live and Readyness checks